 Note: If you have already unlocked the bootloader on your Nexus device, then directly head over to the instructions to flash the TWRP recovery.
 Download and flash the latest TWRP v18.104.22.168 from the link given in the download section.
 It will help your bypass the Forced Encryption and dm-verity while installing custom files via TWRP or even while booting.

-Instructions: Unlock bootloader on any Nexus device
+Instructions: Unlock bootloader on Android

 Step 1: First, make sure you have been through the requirements section above.
 It will help you in all 3 procedures.